 Transplant specialist breaks down what Ed Henry can expect after liver donation to his sister

-Liver specialist Dr. John Galati appeared with Ed Henry on "Fox & Friends Sunday" to discuss Henry's upcoming surgery to donate part of his liver to his ailing younger sister Colleen.
+Liver specialist Dr. John Galati appeared with Ed Henry on "Fox & Friends" on Sunday to discuss Henry's upcoming surgery to donate part of his liver to his ailing younger sister Colleen.

 Galati met Henry through their mutual love of the New York Yankees on Instagram and said he was moved by Henry's selflessness, and wanted to do anything he could to help.
 Galati works at Liver Specialists of Texas and attended St. George's University School of Medicine.
 He also hosts Your Health First, a one-hour radio show on Clear Channel’s 740 AM KTRH every Sunday.